Metered billing software tracks customer usage, applies pricing rules, and converts that usage into charges inside a billing system.

 Schematic combines metered billing with in-product enforcement.
 It is built on Stripe for billing and payments, then extends that foundation into plans, limits, credits, and runtime access control.

-Where most billing tools stop at rating and invoicing, Schematic evaluates usage and entitlements inside the product in real time.
+Where most billing tools stop at rating and invoicing, Schematic evaluates usage and software entitlements inside the product in real time.
 Limits can block access when exceeded.
 Credits can burn down dynamically.
 Trials can convert automatically without manual updates.

 Engineering implements monetization once.
 Product and revenue operations teams can then manage packaging and pricing without rewriting billing code.